morgzy/Blackjack/README.md

 # Blackjack
-A simple blackjack game with deckofcardsapi.com to demonstrate knowledge of basic programming concepts and knowledge of API interactions
+A simple blackjack game with deckofcardsapi.com to demonstrate knowledge of core programming concepts and knowledge of API interactions